brophdawg11/remix-routers/README.md

 # 💿 Remix Routers

-Remix Routers is a collection of libraries that port `react-router-dom` to different UI rendering libraries, all based on the underlying `@remix-run/router` package.
+Remix Routers is a collection of libraries that port [`react-router-dom`][react-router-dom] to different UI rendering libraries, all based on the underlying [`@remix-run/router`][remix-router] package.
 This only exists for **Vue** at the moment but I hope to see that expand in the future (with community support 😉).

+If you're not familiar with the concepts of the Remix Router, I would highly recommend reading/watching the following to provide some background:

+- 📖 [Remixing React Router][remixing-react-router]
+- 📖 [React Router - Data Quick Start][data-quick-start]
+- 📹 [When to Fetch: Remixing React Router][when-to-fetch]
+- 📹 _Hopefully a video link will be available soon for Ryan's RenderATL talk on the mutation aspect of Remix Router_

 **⚠️ This repo is very much in an alpha state and production usage is _highly discouraged_**